Key Takeaways:

 8. Unexplained Pain: The Body’s Persistent Cry for Help

 Pain can be a symptom of many things.
-But persistent, unexplained pain that doesn’t go away with typical pain relievers can be a warning sign.
+But persistent, unexplained pain that doesn’t go away with typical pain relievers can be early warning signs of cancer.
 For example, a constant, severe headache that is different from your normal headaches could be a sign of a brain tumor.

 Similarly, ongoing back pain that isn’t from an injury could be a symptom of ovarian or colon cancer.